build-security/opa-java-spring-client/README.md

 **Important note**

 To simplify the setup process, the following example uses a local build.security pdp instance.
-If you are already familiar with how to run your PDP (Policy Decision Point) on your enviroment we recommend you to use it instead.
+If you are already familiar with how to run your PDP (Policy Decision Point) on your environment we recommend you to use it instead.

 In that case, don't forget to change the **hostname** and the **port** in your code.